MayankRunija/-ADA-Algorithm-Analysis-Design/Assigment/readme.md

+Assignments  : Assignment #1

+Unit-1: Introduction to Algorithms:
+• Implement and analyze the efficiency of algorithms for common tasks such as searching and sorting.
+• Analyze the performance of different algorithms using big-O notation and empirical testing.
+• Develop algorithms for specific problems and evaluate their efficiency and effectiveness.
+Unit-2: Divide and Conquer:
+• Implement and analyze the efficiency of divide-and-conquer algorithms for specific problems.
+• Develop new divide-and-conquer algorithms for complex problems and evaluate their efficiency and effectiveness.
+• Compare and contrast divide-and-conquer algorithms with other algorithmic approaches.
+Unit-3: Dynamic Programming:
+• Implement and analyze the efficiency of dynamic programming algorithms for specific problems.
+• Develop new dynamic programming algorithms for complex problems and evaluate their efficiency and effectiveness.
+• Compare and contrast dynamic programming algorithms with other algorithmic approaches.
+Unit-4: Greedy Algorithms:
+• Implement and analyze the efficiency of greedy algorithms for specific problems.
+• Develop new greedy algorithms for complex problems and evaluate their efficiency and effectiveness.
+• Compare and contrast greedy algorithms with other algorithmic approaches.
+Unit-5: Graph Algorithms:
+• Implement and analyze the efficiency of graph algorithms for specific problems.
+• Develop new graph algorithms for complex problems and evaluate their efficiency and effectiveness.
+• Apply graph algorithms to real-world problems such as network analysis and social network analysis.
+Unit-6 :NP-Completeness:
+• Analyze the complexity of NP-complete problems using mathematical notation and techniques.
+• Develop approximation algorithms and heuristics for specific NP-complete problems.
+• Evaluate the effectiveness of approximation algorithms and heuristics for specific NP-complete problems.
+Unit - 7: Advanced Topics:
+• Implement and analyze the efficiency of randomized algorithms and parallel algorithms for specific problems.
+• Apply advanced algorithms to real-world problems in fields such as machine learning, cryptography, and bioinformatics.
+• Develop new advanced algorithms for complex problems and evaluate their efficiency and effectiveness.

 Programming Assignments  : Assignment

-Unit-1: Introduction to Algorithms:

-Programming exercises related to implementing and analyzing the efficiency of algorithms for common tasks such as searching and sorting, analyzing the performance of different algorithms using big-O notation and empirical testing, and developing algorithms for specific problems and evaluating their efficiency and effectiveness.
+Unit-1: Introduction to Algorithms: Programming exercises related to implementing and analyzing the efficiency of algorithms for common tasks such as searching and sorting, analyzing the performance of different algorithms using big-O notation and empirical testing, and developing algorithms for specific problems and evaluating their efficiency and effectiveness.

 C Programming Exercises:
 1. Implement a binary search algorithm for an array of integers.
 2. Implement a bubble sort algorithm for an array of integers.
 3. Implement a selection sort algorithm for an array of integers.